mmuratarat/mmuratarat.github.io/_pages/faq.md

 SVM minimizes hinge loss while logistic regression minimizes logistic loss.

+LR is more sensitive to outliers than SVM because the cost function of LR diverges faster than those of SVM.

-Logistic Regression produces probabilistic values while SVM produces deterministic values, i.e., -1 or 1 (or 0 or 1) (but we can use Platts model for probability score).
+Logistic Regression produces probabilistic values,that can be interpreted as confidence in a decision, while SVM produces deterministic values, i.e., -1 or 1 (or 0 or 1) (but we can use Platts model for probability score).

+LR gives us an unconstrained, smooth objective, whereas SVM is constrained optimization problem.

+LR can be (straightforwardly) used within Bayesian models.

+SVMs have a nice dual form, giving sparse solutions when using the kernel trick (better scalability).

 #### What is the optimization problem for Support Vector Machines?